arsalanj/arsalanj/README.md

 ## About Me

-Accomplished Senior Software Engineer with a passion for iOS app development.
+Software Engineer with a passion for app development.
 I have over 8 years of experience in the field, specializing in Swift and Objective-C. My expertise extends to cross-platform development using Flutter.
 I enjoy pushing boundaries, delivering high-quality software solutions, and staying up-to-date with the latest technologies.

 ## Skills